solidusio/solidus/guides/shipping.md

 Note that splitters can be customized, and creating your own can be done with relative ease.
 By inheriting from `Spree::Stock::Splitter::Base`, you can create your own splitter.

-For an example of a simple splitter, take a look at Spree's [weight based splitter](https://github.com/spree/spree/blob/235e470b242225d7c75c7c4c4c033ee3d739bb36/core/app/models/spree/stock/splitter/weight.rb).
+For an example of a simple splitter, take a look at Solidus' [weight based splitter](https://github.com/spree/spree/blob/235e470b242225d7c75c7c4c4c033ee3d739bb36/core/app/models/spree/stock/splitter/weight.rb).
 This splitter pulls items with a weight greater than 150 into their own shipment.

 After creating your splitter, you need to add it to the array of splitters Spree uses.
 To do this, add the following to your application's spree initializer